 Leverage technology to automate and reinforce these techniques:

 Choose tools that align with your personal study habits and goals.
+Put them to work in a degree–compare online degree programs and the best accredited online colleges.

 Effective learning strategies help students transform study time into meaningful progress.